matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 ed25519 key and must be signed by that key.
 A device may only have one ed25519 signing key.
 This key is used as the fingerprint for a device by other clients.

+The JSON object is signed using the process given by `Signing JSON`_.

 .. code:: http